by Paddy Waldron

 In many cases, the familiar PLU/year/quarter/volume/page co-ordinates are replaced with a "Group Registration ID" of between five and seven digits.
 It is not clear whether this can be used to order a copy of the full record; presumably revised order forms have been issued to coincide with the online unveiling.
 There does not seem to be any pattern to these numbers.
 The births of one apparent single family of four children registered in Ennis are numbered rather randomly as 86066 in 1900, 4804621 in 1903, 404865 in 1905 and 715087 in 1907.
 I have found twins, registered on the same page, with Group Registration IDs of 6639891 and 6640399, separated by 508.
 Life would be a lot easier if twins had consecutive Group Registration IDs!

 There were many minor errors.
 In my own entry, my mother's maiden surname was misspelled (Dunkan for Durkan).
+The births of her twin brothers are also both indexed as Dunkans, and their mother's maiden surname is also indexed as Dunkan instead of Dunkan.
 Another friend could not immediately find her birth as her own surname was misspelled (Darby for Darcy).

 You might also like to read Claire Santry's review.